Team-Resurgent/Repackinator/README.md

 ///                                                                           ///
 ///   Release: V1.0.1                                                         ///
 ///  -----------------------------------------------------------------------  ///
 ///  1.
-Added Native support for Linux & OSX                                 ///
+Added native support for Linux & OSX                                 ///
 ///  2.
-Fixed Typos in GUI                                                   ///
+Fixed typos in GUI                                                   ///
 ///  3.
 Github automation improvements                                       ///
 ///  4.
-Added CLI Version (For those that don't like GUI's)                  ///
+Added CLI version (For those that don't like GUI's)                  ///
 ///                                                                           ///
 ///  -----------------------------------------------------------------------  ///
 ///                                                                           ///